 Once you have your space, map out where you’ll host in-person and online classes.
 Note any waiting areas for parents or other shared spaces.

 From there, you’ll need music stands, sheet music, and of course, instruments!
 Don’t be afraid to find used instruments, especially in the beginning.
 This is one way to help you cut costs while you’re trying to get your music school up and running.

 While you probably want to spend all of your days teaching music, it may take some time to get there.
 Don’t be afraid to hire support staff, especially while you’re still getting your business off the ground.

 Find someone to help you manage your office and front desk, as well as a music teacher to take on some of your classes.
 If possible, consider investing in a studio software tool to streamline some of your administrative tasks, like student enrollment, communications and billing, to reduce your workload.

 5. Focus On Organization And Sustainability

-Building on this, organization is key to keeping your music school running smoothly.
+Building on this, the organization is key to keeping your music school running smoothly.
 Develop a plan for your systems and processes early on (and plan to re-evaluate them as your school grows!).

-At the beginning, consider how you’ll keep track of enrollment, billing, and your annual teaching and events calendar.
+In the beginning, consider how you’ll keep track of enrollment, billing, and your annual teaching and events calendar.
 Tools like music studio management software can even analyze your data and track trends in your business over time.
 This will help you make well-informed decisions as you move forward.

-Also remember that it's important to keep your customers coming back year after year!
+Also, remember that it’s important to keep your customers coming back year after year!
 Don’t lose students during the summer or holiday breaks.
 Make a plan now to capitalize on these times by hosting camps and other unique events, like online classes, workshops, or performances.

 6. Grow Your Music School With Marketing